 - waterproof matches + cotton balls soaked in Vaseline

 The problem with flare guns is that unlike signaling mirrors, they have no alternative uses.

 Your survival knife is just not something you want to compromise on.
 You need something good.
 Mine is a Morakniv Companion MG and it’s one of the best out there.
-It’s cheap, too.
+It’s very affordable, too.